mbr/simplekv/README.rst

 *simplekv* is an API for very basic key-value stores used for small, frequently accessed data or large binary blobs.
-Its basic interface is easy to implement and it supports a number of backends, including the filesystem, SQLAlchemy, Redis and Amazon S3/Google Storage.
+Its basic interface is easy to implement and it supports a number of backends, including the filesystem, SQLAlchemy, MongoDB, Redis and Amazon S3/Google Storage.

 Installation
 ------------